 - Sprinkling the sugar on top of the finished pudding caused a hard crust to form as the sugar dissolved into the oil then hardened.
 The result was very bland.
 The sugar failed to penetrate through the pudding, and the texture of the hard, gritty sugar crust was off-putting.

-As a result of those two problems, I made some modifications to the original, which you’ll see reflected in the recipe at the top of this post.
+As a result of those two problems, I made some modifications to the original, which you’ll see reflected in the Recipe Card.

 A 13th-Century Recipe

 Remember the Persian cook who so impressed General Muhallab with the first ever muhallabiyya?
 Well, according to our 13th-century Andalusian author, this is his recipe (translation by Charles Perry):